 His death a week later sparked protests over police brutality, as well as looting and rioting that drew national and international attention to the case.

 Three other officers are charged with manslaughter and two officers face lesser charges.
+The trial is set for October, and the officers have pleaded not guilty.

 He was not belted in, but his wrists and ankles were shackled, making him “at risk for an unsupported fall during acceleration or deceleration of the van,” the newspaper said, citing the autopsy report.